Home > About Us > Related Links > Safe Packaging

 The most frequently used dividers are corrugated cardboard sheets, chipboard sheets, or plain brown "Craft-paper" sheets.
 Rolls of corrugated carton, cut to size, are excellent for low cost padding.
 Foam sheets are recommended to wrap up fragile objects.

-There are many APC Direct packaging solutions for the protection of your shipments.
 As your shipment is transported, it may be exposed to adverse environments caused by weather conditions and transport vibrations, so correct packing is vital.

 To ensure your shipments arrive on time and in proper condition, please follow these simple packaging and shipping tips: